Document Status

 Currency: Version 1 amendment 8 dated July 2009.
 Part 9 is intentionally blank.
 This issue replaces Version 1 amendment 7 dated June 2008.
 Replaces HA Trunk road maintenance manual Volumes 1-3.
 Part 7 has now been split into two parts: 7a = Traffic incident management and contingency planning and 7b = Annexes.

-The Highways Agency is now known as Highways England.
-The new government company is in charge of operating England's motorways and major A roads, including modernising and maintaining the highways.
+The Highways Agency transformed into Highways England in 2015 and was then renamed as National Highways in 2021.
+The government company had responsibility for operating England's motorways and major A roads, including modernising and maintaining the highways.
 Their publications include the Design Manual for Roads and Bridges, the Manual of Contract Documents for Road Works and Interim Advice Notes.